FedericoRaschiatore0123/Neural_Network/README.md

 * Download Pretrained Model: If you want to use the pretrained models, download them from the project's GitHub repository.
 These weights can be used to test the models without retraining.

         To test the models using the pretrained weights, simply run the test section in the notebook and skip the training sections.

 * Retrain the Model: If you prefer to train the models from scratch, do not import the pretrained models.

         In this case, you need to execute all the training sections in the notebook to train the models anew.

-By following these instructions, you can either test the models with pretrained weights or retrain them from scratch as per your requirements.
+By following these instructions, you can either test the models with pretrained weights or retrain them from scratch.